Regarding the Inspection and Quarantine Requirements for the Bell Peppers from Belgium

 4. Pre-export Inspection

-4.2 During the first two years of trade, the Belgian side should inspect each shipment at a 2% sampling rate.
+4.1 The Belgian side should conduct pre-export inspections on sweet peppers bound for China to ensure they are free from quarantine pests of concern to the Chinese side.4.2 During the first two years of trade, the Belgian side should inspect each shipment at a 2% sampling rate.
 If no phytosanitary issues arise within those two years, the sampling rate may be reduced to 1%.

 4.3 If any Chinese-concerned quarantine pests, soil, or plant debris are detected, the entire shipment cannot be exported to China.
 The Belgian side should immediately suspend exports of sweet peppers from the affected cultivation base and packing house until the cause is identified and effective corrective actions are taken.
 Records related to such incidents should be retained and provided to the Chinese side upon request.